 |Recognized By||DRA, TSSR, ARBA, SSBA, NKC, APRI, NSBR|

 |Life Span||12-14 Years|

 |Common Colors||Black with reddish Tan, Sable, |

 |Suitable for Apartments||No|

 |Most Similar To||German Shepherd|

-Shiloh Shepherd is a large-sized dog breed which has a similar look like the German Shepherd.
+Shiloh Shepherd is a large-sized dog breed that has a similar look as the German Shepherd.
 It is a new dog breed that is still under development.
 It is larger, more strong, and have a straighter back than the modern German Shepherd.